gopi-suvanam/scribbler-website/docs.md

 ### GitHub Pages Deployment
 Scribble is deployed on GitHub Pages - the URL for the same is: [https://app.scribbler.live](https://app.scribbler.live).
 This URL serves as the main link for accessing the deployed app.
 Users can open this link in their web browser to interact with the notebook directly on the website.

-### Downloaded App
-When the Scribbler App file is downloaded and saved locally, the URL will be in the format: file://path/index.html.
-Users can access the downloaded notebook by opening the local file in their web browser.
-This option allows for offline access and the ability to work on the notebook without an internet connection.

 ### Linking with Anchors
 Users can attach an anchor to the main link to specify a particular file to be loaded into the notebook.
 For example, appending "#./examples/Hello-world.jsnb" to the main link (https://app.scribbler.live/) will result in the file "Hello-world.jsnb" being loaded into the notebook.
 The file must be publicly available to be loaded in this fashion.